junyuchen245/Preprocessed_IXI_Dataset/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a>

 <img src="https://github.com/junyuchen245/Preprocessed_IXI_Dataset/blob/main/IXI_dataset.jpg" width="1000"/>
+:exclamation: Our preprocessed IXI dataset is made available under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.
+If you use this dataset, you should acknowledge the TransMorph paper:

+    @article{chen2021transmorph,
+    title={TransMorph: Transformer for unsupervised medical image registration}, author={Chen, Junyu and Du, Yong and He, Yufan and Segars, William P and Li, Ye and Frey, Eric C}, journal={arXiv preprint arXiv:2111.10480},
+    year={2021}
+    }

+**and** acknowledge the source of the IXI data: https://brain-development.org/ixi-dataset/
 ## About the Dataset
 This repository contains a preprocessed IXI brain MRI dataset (https://brain-development.org/ixi-dataset/) used in [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration).